Commercial and Corporations Practice Note (C&C-1)

 (c) exhibits only a current ASIC search of the company, and no other exhibits.

-23. The application will be returnable before the Commercial and Corporations Duty Judge.
+23. In all cases, the application will first be returnable before the Commercial and Corporations Duty Judge.
+Unless urgent interlocutory relief is sought, the first return date will be approximately 4 weeks from the date of filing.
 The parties (as well as their legal representatives) will be expected to attend that hearing.

 24. At that initial hearing, in addition to the case management imperatives (referred to in paragraph 6.7 of the Commercial and Corporations Practice Note) the parties will be expected to have considered the following and be in a position to address the Court on: